Influencing positive systemic change in youth's legal issues in the juvenile justice, education and child welfare systems within Indiana.

 Phone: (317) 916-0786 Fax: (317) 916-5369

-The Indiana Juvenile Mental Health Screening, Assessment and Treatment Pilot Project is a collaborative effort to institute routine screening, assessment and treatment for youth entering detention centers in Indiana.
+The Indiana Juvenile Mental Health Screening, Assessment and Treatment Pilot Project was a collaborative effort to institute routine screening, assessment and treatment for youth entering detention centers in Indiana.
 The concept for the pilot program was a result of the Indiana State Bar Association's (ISBA) Children, Mental Health and the Law Summit, held on August 27, 2004.
 The Summit resulted in a published report and recommendations that earned national recognition for its groundbreaking efforts.
 The Indiana Criminal Justice Institute (ICJI) provided the initial start-up funds for the Pilot Project in 2006.